California Security Deposit Laws

 When a rental property is sold, the landlord must do one of two things:

-1. Transfer the tenant’s deposit, minus allowable deductions, to the new landlord.
+1. Transfer the tenant’s entire security deposit, minus allowable deductions to security deposits given in an itemized statement, to the new landlord.
 The new landlord then assumes responsibility.

-2. Refund the deposit directly to the tenant, minus allowable deductions.
+2. Refund the security deposit directly to the tenant, minus allowable deductions.
+This works best as either a direct payment by use of cash or bank transfer.

 red and white

-In both cases, the outgoing landlord must provide the incoming landlord with a written statement detailing:
+In both cases, the outgoing landlord must provide the incoming landlord with a written itemized statement detailing:

-• Whether the remaining deposit was transferred or refunded.
+• Whether the remaining security deposit was transferred or refunded or even counted as a month's rent.

 Security Deposit Deductions